Russia pounds vital port of Odesa, targeting supply lines

-ZAPORIZHZHIA, Ukraine (AP) — Russian troops pounded away at the vital port of Odesa, Ukrainian officials said Tuesday, apparently as part of efforts to disrupt the supply lines and weapons shipments that have been critical to Kyiv's defense.
+ZAPORIZHZHIA, Ukraine (AP) — Russian troops pounded away at the vital port of Odesa, Ukrainian officials said Tuesday, an apparent effort to disrupt the supply lines and weapons shipments that have been critical to Kyiv's defense.

 Ukraine's ability to stymie a larger, better armed Russian military has surprised many observers, who had anticipated a much quicker conflict.
-With the war now in its 11th week and Kyiv bogging Russian forces down in many places and even staging a counteroffensive in others, Ukraine's foreign minister appeared to suggest that the country could expand its aims beyond merely pushing Russia back to areas it or its allies held on the day of Feb.
+With the war now in its 11th week and Kyiv bogging Russian forces down and even staging a counteroffensive, Ukraine's foreign minister appeared to suggest that the country could expand its aims beyond merely pushing Russia back to areas it or its allies held on the day of the Feb.
 24 invasion.

-One of the most dramatic examples of Ukraine's ability to deny Russia easy victories has been Mariupol, where Ukrainian fighters remain holed up at a steel plant despite a monthslong siege.
+One of the most dramatic examples of Ukraine's ability to deny Russia easy victories has been Mariupol, where Ukrainian fighters remain holed up at a steel plant, denying Russia's full control of the city.
 The regiment defending the plant said Tuesday that Russian war planes continued pounding it.

 In recent days, the United Nations and Red Cross organized a dramatic rescue of what some officials said were the last civilians trapped at the plant.
 But on Tuesday, two officials said about 100 were believed to still be in the complex's underground tunnels.
 Others said that was impossible to confirm.